brendanfalk/brendanfalk.com/posts/pivoting-from-ai-palantir.md

 ---
-title: "We are pivoting from Palantir"
+title: "We are pivoting away from AI Palantir"
 date: "2025-06-18"
 ---

-# Hello World

 Welcome to my new blog!
 I'm excited to share my thoughts and experiences here.